CCDF of AS path lengths for non-responding destinations

 destinations did not respond.
 The path length is instead the length to the

 Examining only traces which have responding destinations gives a more

 accurate distribution of path lengths, but in typical usage there are

 several times as many probes which do not have responses.
-However, the
+In particular,

-traces without a responding destination still give us a lower bound on path
+a responding destination still give us a lower bound on path length

 The complementary cumulative distribution function shows the fraction of